Gouldsboro, Hancock, Sorrento, Sullivan, Maine

 Now that Covid has been declared no longer a health crisis, remote learning is not being provided and home schooling is very expensive for children below seventh grade.
 Something needs to happen as there are currently no options for high risk children (emergency legislation to lower the remote ed service age)."

-Hancock Planning Board faces a request from the Selectboard to draft zoning amendments to add outdoor recreational facilities like miniature golf courses, tennis courts, amusement and theme parks, water slides, zoos/animal parks, race tracks, speedways, motorcycle tracks, and riding stables to the commercial zone on Route 1 from Viking to the Ellsworth City Line.
+The Planning Board faces a request from the Selectboard to draft zoning amendments to add outdoor recreational facilities like miniature golf courses, tennis courts, amusement and theme parks, water slides, zoos/animal parks, race tracks, speedways, motorcycle tracks, and riding stables to the commercial zone on Route 1 from Viking to the Ellsworth City Line.
 These uses were voted down at the September 15, 2021 Special Town Meeting.

 Why is "Paper Roads" controversial?
 Regardless of the reason, Grundel was not hired to do the survey and final street grid layout.
 This work was done by a local surveyor named Gilbert E Simpson.
 Later sections of the development, including Doane’s Pt., are better quality surveys and are referenced on deeds as “The Simpson Plan.”
 While the first Simpson Plan and the Grundel Plan for Bean Point are similar, Simpson's was the one used for most real estate transfers and is more detailed, although perhaps less artistic.